The following Corporation Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 The new rules on taxing the profits of dealing in and developing UK land are mainly designed to ensure UK non-residents as well as UK residents are within the scope of UK tax on these profits.
 These rules repeal the previous legislation on transactions in land and replace them with a new regime.
 The new rules are widely drafted and will catch all persons undertaking transactions in UK land and property, whether resident in the UK or resident outside the UK.
 When originally enacted, the new rules applied to profits arising from contracts entered into from 5 July 2016.
 However, the commencement provisions have been amended by F(No 2)A 2017, s 39 such that all profits recognised in the accounts on or after 8 March 2017 are taxed, regardless of the date the contract was entered into.

 This guidance note firstly discusses the new rules as they apply for corporation tax purposes and, secondly, the previous rules which applied prior to 8 March 2017.

 Separate rules apply for income tax which are not discussed further in this guidance note, although the key provisions are similar.
-For personal tax rules, see the Transactions in land guidance note (subscription sensitive).
+For personal tax rules, see the Transactions in UK land ― individuals guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.